KokoiRuby/devsecops/tutorial/observability/prometheus/Readme.md

 - role: endpoints
 ```

+### Metric Types

+A *counter* represents a single [monotonically increasing counter](https://en.wikipedia.org/wiki/Monotonic_function) whose value can only increase or be reset to zero on restart.

+A *gauge*represents a single numerical value that can arbitrarily go up and down.

+A *histogram* (**accumulative**) samples and counts them in configurable buckets (bucket behind contains all counts of prev buckets).

+a *summary* samples and calculates configurable quantiles over a sliding time window.

 ### [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator)

-It simplifies and automates the configuration of a Prometheus based monitoring stack for Kubernetes clusters by CRD.
+It simplifies and automates the configuration of a Prometheus based monitoring stack for Kubernetes clusters by **CRD**.

 [CRDs](https://github.com/prometheus-operator/prometheus-operator?tab=readme-ov-file#customresourcedefinitions)